k8s-school/k8s-school-labs/content/Blog/1-kubectl-run-deprecated/_index.md

 deployment.apps/nginx created
 ```

 It talks about two alternatives.
-Only the `kubectl create` command works as expected and generate a Deployment resource.
+Only the `kubectl create` command works as expected and generates a Deployment resource.

 **"Create" command alternative**